#1 Combine a Winery Holiday Open House with Shopping

 Visit Virginia’s artisan havens to purchase one-of-a-kind keepsakes.

-Find fine art, pottery, baskets, sculpture and more at places like Heartwood: Southwest Virginia's Artisan Gateway in Abingdon, the Torpedo Factory in Alexandria, the Jacksonville Art Center in Floyd, Sunspots Studios & Glassblowing in Staunton, the McGuffey Art Center in Charlottesville, the Bay School Cultural Arts Center Shop in Mathews and the Southern Virginia Artisan Center in Martinsville.
+Find fine art, pottery, baskets, sculpture and more at places like Southwest Virginia Cultural Center & Marketplace in Abingdon, the Torpedo Factory in Alexandria, the Jacksonville Art Center in Floyd, and Sunspots Studios & Glassblowing in Staunton.

 Feel like being an artist?
 Try your hand at paint-your-own pottery, beading, or stained glass.
-Check out All Fired Up in Richmond, You Made It! in Harrisonburg, Hands to Create in Front Royal, Color Me Mine in Richmond and in Norfolk, or A Glass Expression Stained Glass Studio in Pound.
+Check out All Fired Up in Richmond, You Made It! in Harrisonburg, Color Me Mine in Richmond and in Norfolk, or A Glass Expression Stained Glass Studio in Pound.
+You can also make your own mermaid at the Mermaid Factory in Norfolk and Virginia Beach.

 Give the gift of togetherness!
 Purchase tickets and season passes to favorite attractions for year-around enjoyment.